oppenheimor/personal-website/src/pages/index.md

 My main tech stack is `javascript` and `vue`, and now gradually migrating to `TypeScript`.
 My work is currently focusing on `lowcode platform`、`UI component library` and `business material market` construction.
 I also love writing some gadgets, like `vscode extension`、`npm packages` and some other libraries.
 I dream of being a great technologist.

-Outside of programming, I enjoy playing pingpong, singing and reading usually, and I recently fell in love with listening to podcast while driving.
+Outside of programming, I enjoy playing pingpong, guita, singing and reading usually, and I recently fell in love with listening to podcast while driving.
 I will write some experience sharing in my blog after.

 My life motto is: &nbsp;Better go home and weave a net than to stand by the pond longing for fish.
 Translated in Chinese is "临渊羡鱼，不如退而结网". <br/>
 Focus on what we love and keep doing , we will eventually find the meaning of life.